apache/flink/docs/tutorials/etl.md

 }
 {% endhighlight %}

-Note that the two streams being connected must be keyed in compatible ways -- either both streams are not keyed, or both are keyed, and if they are both keyed, the key values have to be the same.
+Note that the two streams being connected must be keyed in compatible ways.
+The role of a `keyBy` is to partition a stream's data, and when keyed streams are connected, they must be partitioned in the same way.
+This ensures that all of the events from both streams with the same key are sent to the same instance.
+This makes it possible, then, to join the two streams on that key, for example.

 In this case the streams are both of type `DataStream<String>`, and both streams are keyed by the string.
 As you will see below, this `RichCoFlatMapFunction` is storing a Boolean value in keyed state, and this Boolean is shared by the two streams.